DylanB5402/nodejs_playground/README.md

 - Navigate to /users/all to see all user data

-- (stretch) use Pug to create html pages showing the user's data
+- use Pug to create html pages showing the user's data

+- serve a static site

+- serve a static site that uses javascript to send a post request to create new users